 Racial Equity Framework

 These sessions lay the groundwork for Greenlining’s racial equity model by discussing the structural, institutional, and interpersonal causes of racial inequities.
 We attempt to answer the questions: How do we apply a racial equity analysis to our policy efforts at different levels?
 What role does an advocate's personal identity, history, and privilege play in leadership and efficacy?
 From here, we begin discussions of how advocacy fits into the race equity perspective.
-Trainings include:
+Trainings from previous years include:

 - Introduction to Greenlining’s Racial Equity Framework